 Generically, a credential is data one entity presents to another in order to authenticate the former's identity [RFC4949].
 A WebAuthn scoped credential is a { identifier, type } pair identifying authentication information established by the authenticator and the Relying Party, together, at registration time.
 The authentication information consists of an asymmetric key pair, where the public key portion is returned to the Relying Party, which stores it in conjunction with the present user's account.
-The authenticator maps the private key to the Relying Party's RP ID and stores it.
-Subsequently, only that Relying Party, as identified by its RP ID, is able to employ the scoped credential in authentication ceremonies, via the getAssertion() method.
+The authenticator maps the private key to the Relying Party, as identified by its RP ID, is able to employ the scoped credential in authentication ceremonies, via the getAssertion() method.
 The Relying Party uses its copy of the stored public key to verify the resultant Authentication Assertion.